chriscerie/campus-maps/team/NORMS.md

 ## Contributing

-1. Check any branches or pull requests for similar files to avoid conflicts
+1. Check any branches or pull requests for similar files/features to avoid conflicts
 2. If working on a new feature/bug, create a new branch with `git checkout -b branch-name`
 3. Push changes and create a pull request
-    - All PRs are assumed to be ready to reviewed if they pass tests unless they are marked as draft
+    - If changes are not ready to be reviewed yet, create a draft pull request instead
+        - Once changes are ready, mark PR as `Ready for reviewed`
-4. Wait for another member to review pull request and merge to main branch
+4. Ask another member to review pull request and merge to main

 ## Git Styling